Integration over families of Lagrangian submanifolds in BV formalism

+The ``BV phase space'' is a supermanifold $M$ with a non-degenerate odd 2-form $\omega$ satisfying $d\omega=0$.
 It is {\bf not true} that $\omega^{-1}$ defines an antisymmetric bivector.
 (The symmetry properties of $\omega^{-1}$ are not of a bivector, see Appendix \ref{sec:PoissonStructure}.)
-Instead, it defines a second order odd differential operator $\Delta$ on half-densities \cite{Khudaverdian:1999}.
+Instead, it defines a second order odd differential operator $\Delta$ on the so-called ``half-densities'' \cite{Khudaverdian:1999}.
+A half-density is a geometrical object which transforms under the change of variables as a square root of the volume element.
 A half-density defines a measure on every Lagrangian submanifold $L\subset M$.
-The volume of the Lagrangian submanifold with respect to this measure is a {\bf mathematical model for the path integral in gauge theory}.